Saxon Alvarez '23 is a biology major with minors in chemistry and psychology. Saxon is a talented athlete who...

 Galesburg, IL 61401-4999

-The award winning Knox Jazz Enemble is extremely active.
+The award winning Knox Jazz Ensemble is extremely active.
 In the fall the group hosts the Jerome Mirza Jazz Residency, a week-long immersive experience with some of the leading jazz musicians of today, including Maria Schneider, Marquis Hill and Ben Allison.
-In Galesburg, the group plays frequently, often hosting other area big bands for evenings at the Fat Fish, a local bar and restaurant.
+In Galesburg, the group plays frequently, often hosting other area big bands for evenings at the Galesburg Community Arts Center.
 These include bands such as the Galesburg High School and Bradley University's big band.
 The group competes successfully every winter in collegiate jazz festivals, usually competing with schools many times the size of Knox.
 In addition, the Knox Jazz Ensemble goes on international tours every four years, most recently to Beijing and Xian, China.

-In the spring, the band hosts the annual five-day Knox-Rootabaga Jazz Festival (named after Galesburg native Carl Sandburg's Rootabaga Stories), with performances at both the Fat Fish Pub and Galesburg's restored Orpheum Theater.
+In the spring, the band hosts the annual five-day Knox-Rootabaga Jazz Festival (named after Galesburg native Carl Sandburg's Rootabaga Stories), with performances at both the Galesburg Community Arts Center and Galesburg's restored Orpheum Theater.
 Past guest artists featured with the band include:

 The Knox Jazz Ensemble has been singled out by many of these guest artists for its obvious enjoyment of the music and the close-knit group formed on campus.
 Many participants in the band live in the Jazz House—a permanent theme house on campus.